pagliaresbcc/Hostel/README.md

     You need to add the path of the files you downloaded: java, mysql and node

 ### Backend directory
-    You need to open your IDE (in my case eclipse) and import maven project: select folder "backend" in repository.
+    You need to open your IDE (in my case eclipse) and import maven project: select folder `backend` of the repository.
     After, in Hostel\backend\src\main\resources\application you set informations about your user mysql admin

     spring.datasource.username=`username`